DEPARTMENT: Education Dept

 M.Ed., School Administration, James Madison University

-B.S., Special Education, Eastern Mennonite University
+B.S., Special Education, minor in Psychology, Eastern Mennonite University

 Leaman, L., Blatz, S., Heberling, L., Wall, L., Wright, J. (2016). _Profile of student teaching performance: Reference guide for observing and assessing student teachers for special education licensure._Harrisonburg, VA: MidValley Consortium for Teacher Education pub.